 - Advised a multinational food company about the sanctions and corruption risks of proposed ventures, and worked with the firm to limit regulatory risks of resuming long-suspended operations in a challenging foreign jurisdiction.*

-Mr. Smith has been a frequent presenter to industry and academic audiences on international economic and national security matters, and is the author of numerous articles and book chapters, and two legal textbooks, After Genocide – Bringing the Devil to Justice (Prometheus Books, 2009), and International Judicial Institutions – The Architecture of International Justice at Home and Abroad (Routledge, 2015).
+Mr. Smith has been a frequent presenter to industry and academic audiences on international economic and national security matters, and is the author of numerous articles, book chapters, and three books.

 Recent speaking engagements include: